 Check out our guide to the essential places to visit in Hungary and start planning an amazing trip today.

-Whenever you visit an interesting country, it’s always a good idea to visit its most popular attractions.
-This will give you an insight about the country and help you understand best where to go and what to do.
+Whenever you visit a new country, it’s always a good idea to visit the most popular places.
+This will give you an insight about the country and help you see famous locations which you've probably seen in social media photos and videos.

 This UNESCO World Heritage site features an 18th-century castle built on the site of a destroyed palace.
 So much history oozes through its walls.
 And during your tour, you will learn about the Ottoman Empire siege that took place in the 17th century and the events that followed.

-Did we mention it has a picturesque symmetrical layout that looks good on any photo and video?
-You will immediately understand why so many people cannot stop taking pictures of this stunning structure.
+Did we mention it has a picturesque symmetrical layout that looks good on photos and videos?
+You will immediately understand why this stunning structure is one of the most photographed destinations in Hungary.

 You’re likely wondering how a market made it to this list.
 But before discounting it, let’s paint a picture.
 This market, which lies in a neogothic structure, features multiple floors and is home to almost everything you ever need.